psreed/github_app_pe_oauth_management/README.md

 *Post Installation* - All options left blank and unchecked

 *Webhook* - All options left blank and unchecked

-NOTE: The Homepage and Callback URLs above do NOT have to be accessible from GitHub.
-They only need to be accessible from your browser within your own internal network.

 3\.
 Install the GitHub App into your organization in GitHub.
 Ensure both a Client secret and private key are generated.